The ultimate guide to setting up a home bakery

 Really all you need is a couple of plastic bowls and an oven to get started.
 Then work back to all the other things that aren’t as necessary.
 I'd start with either a baking stone or if you just want to bake sourdough boules you could get a dutch oven.

 By getting things gradually, you’ll be able to test and learn each piece of equipment as you buy them.
 Slowing transforming into a real home bakery.

 New or secondhand bakery equipment?

 You can choose to buy them new or secondhand.
 It’s ok to use things like eBay, but do ask for reassurance or a test bake before handing over your money on large items.

 At least, if the seller states that it does the job that you need it to, if it doesn’t from my previous experience it's a good idea to check it will be easy to get a refund.

 If purchasing new equipment you may be able to get some finance or to take it out on a lease if you are getting more hi-spec items.
 If you plan to sell your bread as a business getting the equipment on finance will lower your start up costs and apparently makes it cheaper - A leasing company told me this, I still can’t get my head around why?!

 As your equipment arrives you will be thrilled to use it.
 I’m not going to lie, I get very excited when I buy anything for my home bakery set up!
 Even if it's just a scrapper!
-Find out why in the Top 15 Reasons Why I Love Being A Baker post.
+Find out why in the benefits of being a baker article.
 Lastly, please take time to understand each items strengths and flaws and experiment to get the best out of it and above all enjoy it!

 You will love it!